Epistimis/com.epistimis.uddl.parent/GETTING_STARTED.md

 You should see results in the Console pane similar to those in the screenshot. ***If you do not, create an issue and include the content of your console window so I can figure out what happened***

+If everything completed successfully, the Problems pane will not show any Errors (Warnings and Infos are expected).
+If this is not the case, then create an issue and post a screenshot of the errors you still have.
+Attach a copy of the Console log output to the issue.

-If everything completed successfully, you will be able to launch a second copy of Eclipse that will run the code you just generated.
+If  you were successful, you will be able to launch a second copy of Eclipse that will run the code you just generated.
 To do that select Run -> Run Configurations.
 You will see something like this:

 ![Screenshot 2023-01-14 at 5 50 38 PM](https://user-images.githubusercontent.com/120406738/212510514-a8ee4b8a-4867-455a-93f2-66e6e4f6910a.png)